 During normal operating conditions, the pressure at the inlet is below the set pressure, and the disk remains seated on the nozzle, preventing flow through the nozzle.

 The working principle of a conventional spring-loaded pressure relief valve is based on the balance of force.
-That means the spring load will keep the disk on the seat till the system pressure is less than spring force.
+That means the spring load will keep the disk on the seat till the system pressure is less than the spring force.

 Conventional pressure relief valves are used for applications where an excessive variable or built-up back pressure is not present.
 Back-pressure will directly affect the valve performance.
-A pressure built-up on the outlet side of PSV is known as backpressure.
+A pressure built-up on the outlet side of PSV is known as back pressure.
 You will learn more about back pressure in the lecture on bellows type PSV.

-Advantages Conventional PRV
+Advantages of Conventional PRV

 - Suitable for high pressure and temperature services

-- Low cost compares to other types
+- The low cost compares to other types

 Disadvantages of Conventional PRV

-- Back pressure can affect the functioning of the valve
+- Backpressure can affect the functioning of the valve

 - Spring is subjected to corrosion if service material is corrosive